Degree Program: BS/BA + MS

 What is required?

 You can be formally admitted to the BS/MS or BA/MS program once you are within four courses of completing your undergraduate degree.
-Although you do not need to be a computer science, electrical engineering or computer engineering major to be admitted, the MS programs will expect a level of substantive competency equivalent to completion of the following courses.
+Although you do not need to be a electrical engineering, computer engineering, or computer science major to be admitted, the MS programs will expect a level of substantive competency equivalent to completion of the following courses.

 We should note that core requirements for specific programs evolve and you should verify the program requirements and course offerings on the departmental website following each listing above.
 You should also be aware that even if you have not completed these background courses, it is possible to acquire this background as part of pursuing the MS degree, although it may take more time.